publicissapient-france/moisdujs-webpack/README.md

 Use Webpack CommonsChunkPlugin to bundle vendors in a separate file.
 Add vendors import into index.mustache to generate script import as for the app.

+#### step/8bis

+Like step/8 but this time vendors entry reference a module that import all vendors (here bootstrap).

 ### Licence

 ISC